chain/docs-site/docs/cloud/node-services/enterprise-node.md

   * Enterprise Node: This is the plan for enterprise.
 You don't have to stake XCN to deploy this node and you won't receive reward for deployment.
 However, you can use this node privately.
 <!-- * **Stake XCN (Protocol Nodes):** You will have to stake XCN to deploy a Protocol Node. -->
 * **Make Payment:** You will make payment for the node when you deploy it and each 30 days.
 You can use USDC, XCN, ETH.
 * **Deploy Node:** After you finished paying and staking (if you deploy a protocol node) --> The node will be automatically deployed.
-However there will be sometimes for the node to synch.
+However there will be sometimes for the node to sync.

 ### **Sign In**